1,1,1,2-Tetrachloropropane

 1,1,1,2-Tetrachloropropane is a compound of chlorine, hydrogen, and carbon.
-It has chemical formula C_{3}H_{4}Cl_{4}.
+It has the chemical formula C_{3}H_{4}Cl_{4}.
 The structure has a propane skeleton, but four of the hydrogen atoms are replaced by chlorine atoms.

 Preparation

 1,1,1,2-Tetrachloropropane can be produced by addition of hydrogen chloride to 1,1,1-trichloropropene.